tianchengzhe/EllipTrack_docs/docs/GUI_parameter.rst

 1. Validity of cell tracks.

    Shorter tracks or tracks skipping more frames will be removed.
-Mitosis events associated with these tracks will be removed as well.
+The mitosis events associated with these tracks will be removed as well.

 2. Minimal track scores.